 Angel’s Billabong Natural Infinity Pool

-There is a lot of famous cliffs in Bali, but Angel’s Billabong is surely different.
+There are a lot of famous cliffs in Bali, but Angel’s Billabong is surely different.
 The eroded coral reefs are forming a natural infinity pool between the cliffs.
 From above, it looks like a group of ponds made of coral reefs with a perfect ocean view.

 However, there is some restriction.
 People are only allowed to go down the cliff and have a short swim when the tide is low.
 It’s still risky to go down, if in doubt, just take a look from the top of the cliff.
 Angel’s Billabong is still pretty scenic from above.

 Angel’s Billabong is directly facing the ocean.
 Therefore, waves from the sea can flood at any time.
 Better stay alert for any caution signs.
 Rough waves can be dangerous for anyone, especially unskilled swimmers.

 This site could display a contrasting characteristic, depending on the high and low tide.
 During high tide season, there is no way for tourists to go down the cliff.
 Even when the natural pool looks pretty calm, strong currents can come in any minute.
 Massive waves can crush Angel’s Billabong cliff without warning.

 However, there’s no need to worry.
 Officials have put some lifeguards to watch tourists’ activity near the cliff.
 The whistle will blow to warn tourists when they are too close to the edge.
 The guard will warn visitors too in case of the incoming high waves.